So you’re hooked. “Got the bug” so they say. Glad to have you with us! This page is all about ‘ukulele for beginners.

-It’s hard to learn ‘ukulele unless you have one constantly at your disposal.
+It’s hard to practice unless you have an ‘ukulele constantly at your disposal.
 Get hold of one some way or another.
 You don’t need much to get started.

-The ‘ukulele is a pretty simple instrument, but there are a couple of things that are useful to know about it:
+On the surface the ‘ukulele is a pretty simple instrument, but there are a couple of things that are important to know about it:

 - Parts of the ‘Ukulele